microsoft/MSLab/Docs/AzureStackHCI/02-AzSHCI-Deployment/02-os-deployment.md

 ### Manual steps needed after interactive setup

 > [!TIP]
-> You can test this in [WSLab](https://aka.ms/WSLab) with following VMs in labconfig:
+> You can test this in [MSLab](https://aka.ms/MSLab) with following VMs in labconfig:
 >
 > 1..4 | ForEach-Object {$VMNames="S2D"; $LABConfig.VMs += @{ VMName = "$VMNames$_" ; Configuration = 'S2D' ; ParentVHD = 'Win2019Core_G2.vhdx'; HDDNumber = 12; HDDSize= 4TB ; **Unattend="None"**}}
 >
->To test environment without dhcp, just stop dhcp server with **Stop-Service DHCPServer** on WSLab DC
+>To test environment without dhcp, just stop dhcp server with **Stop-Service DHCPServer** on MSLab DC

 if DHCP is not enabled, it's necessary to configure IP and domain join machines.
 The easiest is to run sconfig that will pop up wizard.
 Following are powershell examples to configure the same